The Edvard Grieg Society

 Our very own president,

-Dr. Marla Fogderud, recently published a poignant, heart-warming article on the unique and beloved (if not at times tumultuous) relationship between Edvard and his wife Nina in the July 31, 2020 edition of The Norwegian American.
+Dr. Marla Fogderud, published a poignant, heart-warming article on the unique and beloved (if not at times tumultuous) relationship between Edvard and his wife Nina in the July 31, 2020 edition of The Norwegian American.
 Click here to read this article.

 If you would like to contact Marla, please email her at firstname.lastname@example.org.